1.0 Introduction

 This section provides a summary of all vulnerability parameters and displays the counts for the following:

-The percentage of your assets that are quantum safe.
-The percentage is represented using a color-coded scale, where all green indicates 100% PQC-safe, and all orange indicates 100% PQC-vulnerable.
+The percentage of your assets that are quantum-safe.
+The percentage is represented using a color-coded scale, where all green indicates 100% PQC-safe, and all red indicates 100% PQC-vulnerable.

 NOTE